matj1/cs_colemak/README.md

 Colemak layout modified so Czech letters are accessible more easily.

-Available for X keyboard extension and Windows.
-The Windows version does't have caps-lock working as a backspace
+Available for X keyboard extension on Linux and for Windows.
+The Windows version is not updated because I don't have a Windows system where I could test it.

 I placed Czech letters with diacritics to AltGr layer, as close to their corresponding letters without diacritics (original letters).
 I moved some characters to make space for Czech letters.
 I replaced Englich quotation marks with Czech quotation marks.
 I also added some characters to reduce total amount of tildes and made it a bit easier to type non-breaking space.
+I commented out the line mapping Caps Lock to Backspace because I don't use it, but everyone who wants to use it can uncomment it.

 ## Important changes